 - Muffins made with fruits, veggies, and/or whole grains

 Dinner Ideas for Babies

 To help your baby get and stay excited about eating solid foods, serve a version of whatever the family is having for dinner.
 Remember to steam or mash, grind or chop foods into appropriate softness and sizes to prevent choking.
 Some baby dinner ideas:

 - Baked sweet potato with butter or cheese

-You mustn't feed any child under the age of one year honey, cow’s milk, juice, hard foods like candy, raw vegetables, popcorn, or sticky foods like peanut butter, as these each present choking hazards.
+You must not feed any child under the age of 1 year honey, cow’s milk, juice, hard foods like candy, raw vegetables, popcorn, or sticky foods like peanut butter, as these each present choking hazards.

 Disclaimer: The information on our site is NOT medical advice for any specific person or condition.
 It is only meant as general information.
 If you have any medical questions and concerns about your child or yourself, please contact your health provider.